nameko/nameko/docs/community_extensions.rst

 Community
 =========

-There are a number of nameko extensions and contributions that are not part of the core library but that you may find useful when developing your own nameko services:
+There are a number of nameko extensions and supplementary libraries that are not part of the core project but that you may find useful when developing your own nameko services:

 Extensions
 ----------